csci110/csci110.github.io/1_StrangerHunt.md

     }
 ```

-Replace the // comments with your code from the previous section.
+Replace the // comments with the appropriate code from the previous section.

 As you probably guessed, the `score` property holds the value of the score that we display in the upper left corner of the screen with we set the `game.showScore` property to `true`.